Beagle-PSE/Beagle/buildSrc/src/main/groovy/README.md

-# Build logic groovy classes
+# Build Logic Groovy Classes
 Groovy classes that will be available to build tasks.
 If classes have dependencies, they can declare them in a file called `dependencies.gradle` (anywhere in the directory tree).
 These files use the normal [gradle DSL](https://docs.gradle.org/current/userguide/artifact_dependencies_tutorial.html) and should add their dependencies to the `compile` configuration.